drocheam/optrace/docs/source/details/matrix_analysis.rst

        | :math:`D` gives us the angular magnification
    * - :math:`D=0`
      - | point to parallel imaging (e.g. headlamp),
-       | input lies at first focal plane
+       | input lies at the first focal plane

-An important relationship is that the determinant of an ABCD matrix, denoted here as :math:`M`, always equals the ratio between the refractive indices of the preceding medium :math:`n_i` and the subsequent medium :math:`n_o` :footcite:`pedrotti_pedrotti_pedrotti_2006`.
+An important relationship is that the determinant of an ABCD matrix :math:`M` always equals the ratio between the refractive indices of the preceding medium :math:`n_i` and the subsequent medium :math:`n_o` :footcite:`pedrotti_pedrotti_pedrotti_2006`.